IBM-Bluemix-Docs/third-party/tutorial-register-vsimage.md

 {: #vsimage-reg-invite}
 {: step}

-After you create the `Sample Virtual Server Image Access` group, you're ready to invite team members to your account and add them to your access group.
+After you create the `Example Corp Virtual Server Image` access group, you're ready to invite team members to your account and add them to your access group.
 Team members are granted the following editor permissions by default:

   * Product lifecycle: Complete onboarding tasks, update the visibility of products at the account level, and request approval to publish products to the {{site.data.keyword.cloud_notm}} catalog.
   * Private catalog: Onboard products to private catalogs, update the visibility of products at the account and private catalog levels, and restrict the visiblity of products in the {{site.data.keyword.cloud_notm}} catalog.